bernie-g/geckolib/README.md

 </h3>
 <img src="https://f000.backblazeb2.com/file/softwarelocker/bh_GL_5.png" alt="logo"/>
 <h3 align="center">
 <h2>Pull requests are welcome.
-For significant changes, please open an issue first to discuss what you would like to change.</h2><br><br>
+For significant changes, please open an issue first to discuss what you would like to change.
+If you would like to support Geckolib, feel free to donate on <a href="https://ko-fi.com/geckolib">Kofi.</a> </h2><br><br>
 </h3>

 <img src="https://f000.backblazeb2.com/file/softwarelocker/bh_GL_6.png" alt="logo"/>